wildpeaches/wildpeaches/src/_content/posts/2021-03-09-california-tumbles-into-the-sea.md

 ans = 13.947
 ```

-In CloudCompare select Tools $/rightarrow$ Multiply/Scale, enter the scale factor in Scale(x), and make sure that "Same scale for all dimensions" is checked, then click OK.
+In CloudCompare select Tools $\rightarrow$ Multiply/Scale, enter the scale factor in Scale(x), and make sure that "Same scale for all dimensions" is checked, then click OK.
 The $y$-coordinates for points on the white line should now match the road width.

 The structure from motion algorithm will miss some points that need to be filled, seen as dark patches.
 To fill in the missing points, [rasterize](http://www.cloudcompare.org/doc/wiki/index.php?title=Rasterize#Interpolating_empty_cells) the point cloud.
 Use a step size of 0.5, the projection direction _z_, and for empty cells set "Fill with" to "interpolate".
 Click "Update Grid" and then "Export Mesh".
 Highlight the new Vertices field in the DB tree and save it as a newly named file.

 The last preprocessing step is to reduce the number of points in the 3D mesh.
-Import the mesh into [Meshlab](https://www.meshlab.net/), then click Filters $/rightarrow$ Remeshing, Simplification and Reconstruction $/rightarrow$ Delaunay Triangulation, then from the same menu choose Surface Reconstruction: Screened Poisson.
+Import the mesh into [Meshlab](https://www.meshlab.net/), then click Filters $\rightarrow$ Remeshing, Simplification and Reconstruction $\rightarrow$ Delaunay Triangulation, then from the same menu choose Surface Reconstruction: Screened Poisson.
 This step can be repeated several times until the number of points in the mesh is about 100,000.
 Save the results as a .ply file.
 Details of the triangulation process are [here](https://meshlabstuff.blogspot.com/2009/09/meshing-point-clouds.html).

 ## Calculating the volume of the washout